grizzlysmit/pack/README.md

 SUBTITLE
 ========

-A Raku program to manage the use of **gnome-extensions pack**, it has too many arguments this makes it easy.
+A Raku program to manage the use of **gnome-extensions pack**, it has too many arguments this makes it easy; at the expense of setting up a configuration file once, and there are methods for that.

 COPYRIGHT
 =========